Union of the Russian People

-The Union of the Russian People (URP) (Союз русского народа; СРН/SRN) was a loyalist far-right nationalist political party, the most important among Black-Hundredist monarchist political organizations in the Russian Empire between 1905 and 1917.
+The Union of the Russian People (URP; Союз русского народа, СРН/SRN) was a royalist far-right nationalist political party, the most important among Black-Hundredist monarchist political organizations in the Russian Empire between 1905 and 1917.
 Since 2005, organizational cells of the Union have been undergoing a revival in Russia and Ukraine.

 Founded in October 1905, its aim was to rally the people behind Great Russian nationalism and the Tsar, espousing anti-socialist, anti-liberal, and above all antisemitic views.
 By 1906, it had over 300,000 members.
 Its paramilitary armed bands, called the Black Hundreds, fought revolutionaries violently in the streets.
-Its leaders organised a series of political assassinations of deputies and other representatives of parties which supported the Russian Revolution of 1905.
+Its leaders organised a series of political assassinations of deputies and other representatives of parties which supported the Russian Revolution of 1905, most notably the murders of Mikhail Herzenstein and Grigory Iollos, both Kadet Duma deputies, responsibility for which was later acknowledged by URP leader Nikolai Markov.

 The Union was dissolved in 1917 in the wake of the February Revolution, and its leader, Alexander Dubrovin, was placed under arrest and died under mysterious circumstances.

-Some modern academic researchers view the Union of the Russian People as an early example of fascism.
+Some modern academic researchers view the Union of the Russian People as an early example of fascism, while others treat it as a proto-fascist precursor that ultimately fell short of that designation.